Amoxicillin Brain Fog: What Research Shows

 Key Takeaways

-- Brain fog describes temporary issues like slow thinking or poor focus, and it is not a medical diagnosis or a sign of permanent brain damage.
+• Brain fog refers to transient symptoms such as slowed thinking or poor focus, and it is not a medical diagnosis or a sign of permanent brain damage.

-- Medical evaluation is important if confusion worsens, lasts beyond recovery, or interferes with safety, as these signs may point to factors beyond antibiotic use.
+• Medical evaluation is important if confusion worsens, persists beyond recovery, or interferes with safety, as these signs may indicate factors beyond antibiotic use.

 Brain fog is not listed as a common side effect of amoxicillin in clinical trials.
 Some case reports describe confusion or mental changes with antibiotics, but these reports do not prove cause and effect¹.
 They show that reactions vary by person.